jules2689/trudeau/trudeau/2020-04-21/post_news.md

 Think about air Canada and westjet.
 They signalled  would take advantage of this programme but the  are going to be important.
 At the end of the Prime Minister's press conference he got a question, is this going to be available to companies that use tax havens.
-There wasn't a specific answer on that, but that does raise a broader discussion about WHO exactly will be eligible.
+There wasn't a specific answer on that, but that does raise a broader discussion about who exactly will be eligible.
-If this follows in the pattern of other aid packages, the scopewill be broad.
- WHO can do that.
+If this follows in the pattern of other aid packages, the scopewill be broad. who can do that.
-That does present later on a number I think of complication or questions that will arise about WHO was able to avail themselves or what kind of company was able to avail themselves of this kind of financial relief or financial aid.
+That does present later on a number I think of complication or questions that will arise about who was able to avail themselves or what kind of company was able to avail themselves of this kind of financial relief or financial aid.
 I don't think the government hastime at this  Especially when everybody is saying we need this money fast to go through and look at every thing a company has done, but I think that will factor into the discussion later on.